Normalization of Turkiye-Armenia relations is on the horizon.

 Sargsyan invited Gul to a 2008 World Cup qualifier match between Turkiye and Armenia in Yerevan, in what was dubbed “football diplomacy.”

-After Armenia’s independence, Gul became the first Turkish president to visit the country.
+Following Armenia’s independence, Gul was the first Turkish president to visit the country.

-After a year, the Armenian president traveled to Turkiye’s northwestern Bursa province to support Gul in the World Cup qualifier’s second leg.
+After a year, the Armenian president paid a visit to Turkiye’s northwestern Bursa province to support Gul in the World Cup qualifier’s second leg.

-When Erdogan and Sargsyan met in Washington on the sidelines of the 2010 Nuclear Security Summit, high-level talks continued.
+When Erdogan and Sargsyan met on the sidelines of the 2010 Nuclear Security Summit in Washington, they continued their high-level talks.

 Two protocols were signed by Turkiye and Armenia for the establishment of diplomatic ties and the improvement of bilateral relations.